3.5.3 |

 strive for interpersonal equality, unless inequality serves the

 ananormatively superior neutrality of a different aspect.
-Such

-also another form of equality, especially proportional equality.
+a different form of equality, especially proportional equality.

 It may be that it is reasonable not to distribute equal shares